Students, You're Invited!

 A lot of what you do everyday creates waste.
 Have you ever wondered what you can do to reduce waste?
 By better understanding waste issues and changing your habits, you can be an environmental steward.
 Watch Kelsey's 3 Rs, one of the student winners of EPA's Our Planet, Our Stuff, Our Choice video competition, and see how you can make a difference.

-These articles provided Eco-Cycle will help you get started:
+These articles provided by Eco-Cycle will help you get started:

 The mission of the Go Green Initiative is to provide schools, homes, businesses and organizations of all kinds with the tools and training they need to create a “culture of conservation” within their community.